 To ensure community participation at all levels, the local elders were consulted to provide advice on the best design to meet the need of local communities before installing the gabion baskets.
 The aim of the consultation with the elders was to harmonize the technical design created by CARE’s Program engineers and the design proposed by the traditional elders.

 A total of 50 people were employed for constructing the gabions through Cash for Work (CFW) which was on-going for 2-3 months.
-With the CFW, each person was earning a monthly wage of $70 dollars.
-In recruiting the laborers, local community members were involved in the selection process through a participatory and transparent approach with pre-determined selection criteria.
+With the CFW, each person was earning a monthly wage of $70.
+Local community members were involved in the selection process of laborers through a participatory and transparent approach with pre-determined selection criteria.
 Some of the pre-set criteria included that participants should be from destitute families and 50% of the employees should be women.